 Years of Experience

-Five to nine years of work experience seem to result in median wages of $14.50 per hour.
-The largest slice of the Toyota Dealership workforce (58 percent) has been working for one to four years and earns, on average, about $12.85 per hour.
+Those who have five to nine years of work experience see average pay of about $14.50 per hour.
+The largest fraction of Toyota Dealership people (58 percent) have been working for one to four years and earn around $12.85 per hour on average.

 Certifications and Degrees

 ASE Master Technicians are compensated at a much higher rate than non-authorized workers, bringing in close to about $19.65 per hour.
 Toyota Dealership workers who hold an Associate of Applied Science (AAS), Automotive Technology are also well compensated, earning approximately $16.25 on average.

 The highest-paying skill to have may be System Repair; employees who claim proficiency also report a higher average salary of $19.65 per hour.
 A relatively widespread skill at Toyota Dealership is Customer Service; nearly one-half of employees use it for work.
 Employees also tend to round out their skills sets with Inventory Management, Electronic Troubleshooting, and Automotive Engine Repair.

 The benefits packages at Toyota Dealership can sometimes lack paid time off; 28 percent get paid vacation days, and one in eight workers receive paid sick leave.
 A 401(k) program is available, and a strong majority of survey participants use it to save for retirement.
 Health insurance is part of the package for a strong majority of employees, and for over one-half of workers, dental coverage is too.
 Some other advantages of working at Toyota Dealership are a casual working environment, life insurance, and tuition reimbursement.